koenrane/KR-new-site/content/import/maze-solving-agents-add-a-top-right-vector-make-the-agent-go.md

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/animations/0ac40d03ec0f017e245ec4d2de0e1508f4d84ab46893582b.gif)
 <br/>Figure: **Different x-vectors have roughly additive effects.** The indicated modification(s) are applied by adding the relevant vector(s) to the activations at [the second Impala block's first residual addition](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/gxvochz2uulosefsmuif).

 The modifications compose!
-It's quite stunning.
+Stunning.

 # The cheese vector technique generalizes to other pretrained models

-Before I start speculating about other X-vectors in e.g. language models and AVEC more broadly, I want to mention—the model we happened to choose is not special.
+Before I start speculating about other X-vectors in e.g. language models and the algebraic value editing conjecture (AVEC) more broadly, I want to mention—the model we happened to choose is not special.
 Langosco et al. pretrained 15 maze-solving agents, each with a different training distribution over mazes.

 The cheese vector technique works basically the same for all the agents which ever go out of their way to get cheese.
 For more detail, see [the appendix](/top-right-steering-vector#Appendix-The-cheese-vector-replicates-across-pretrained-models) of this post.